 (August 5, 1802 – April 6, 1829)

-Niels Henrik Abel was prodigious, well-articulated and extraordinarily inventive.
-Despite living for only 26 years, he pioneered works in math fields (such as Algebra, Geometry, Number Theory and Complex Analysis) which awed the legendary Adrien-Marie Legendre.
-And which according to the great Charles Hermite, will keep mathematicians busy for the next 500 years.
+Abel was prodigious, well-articulated, and extraordinarily inventive.
+Despite living for 26 years, he pioneered works in fields such as: Algebra, Geometry, Number Theory and Complex Analysis, which awed the legendary Adrien-Marie Legendre.
+And which according to the great Charles Hermite, will keep mathematicians busy for 500 years.
 These included his discovery of Elliptic Functions as the Inverse Functions of Elliptic Integrals.
-At just 19 years old, he provided the first conclusive proof which inferred that it is impossible to solve the General Quintic Equations in radicals.
-Not only did that answer the question which had stumped mathematicians for more than 250 years, it saw him inventing Group Theory independently of Évariste Galois.
-Also, it must be remembered that a great deal of the inaugural prestige which Crelle’s Journal enjoyed stemmed from the brilliant works which Abel published there.
-Even as he drowned in adversities brought about by poverty, lack of recognition, and no formal training in the scientific lingua franca of his era: Latin, he persevered and succeeded in opening-up many new areas of maths and mathematical physics.
-His early death from tuberculosis in 1829 meant that most of his works were appreciated posthumously.
-This prompted the math world to name many of his concepts after him.
-His native Norway honored him through stamp and currency commemorations.
-A crater at the south-eastern part of the moon was dedicated to him.
-And in 2002, the prestigious Abel Prize (a top math award with €700,000 reward) was established in his honor.
+Aged only 16 years, he tendered the first complete proof for Newton’s Binomial Theorem.
+And at just 19, he provided the first conclusive proof which inferred that it is impossible to solve General Quintic Equations in radicals.
+Not only did that solve the problem which had humbled mathematicians for about 300 years, it saw him inventing Group Theory independently of Évariste Galois.
+Also, it should be recalled that most of the inaugural prestige which Crelle’s Journal enjoyed eventuated from the brilliant works Abel published there.
+Even as he drowned in adversities: caused by poverty, lack of recognition, and no formal training in the scientific lingua franca of his era (Latin), he persevered and succeeded in opening-up many new areas of maths and mathematical physics.
+Niels Henrik Abel exemplifies a hapless genius.
+His premature death from tuberculosis in 1829 meant that his achievements were appreciated posthumously.
+This prompted the math world to name several of his concepts after him.
+His native Norway commemorated him through stamps and currencies.
+A lunar crater was dedicated to him.
+And during his bicentenary in 2002, the Abel Prize: a prestigious math award with €700,000 reward was endowed in his honor.